Photo by Hugo Sykes on Pexels

 Spoorthy Raman

 I love words.
 I admire science.
 I put them together to be a science writer.
-I evolved into a journalist.
-Now, I write about science, the environment and everything in between for readers big and small.
+I evolved into an environment journalist and won a few awards.
+As a Staff Writer at Mongabay, I now write about all things wild

 I also fact-check, edit and teach the craft of science writing.